onepointconsulting/audio-transcriber/README.md

 A command-line tool that uses Google's Gemini AI to transcribe audio files into markdown format.
 It supports various audio formats and provides accurate transcriptions with summaries.

+The audio folder contains some examples of the resulting translations in md files.

 ## Features

 - Transcribes audio files to markdown format